sbmlteam/deviser/docs/src/source/defining_package.rst

 Here we have specified that the ListOfFooRules may contain objects of type Assignment or Algebraic.
-We specify Algebraic as a new class in Figure :num:`fig-foo-algebraic` and Assignment in Figure :num:`fig-foo-assignment`.
+We specify Algebraic as a new class in :numref:`fig-foo-algebraic` and Assignment in :numref:`fig-foo-assignment`.

 .. _fig-foo-algebraic: